pactus-project/docs/content/get-started/troubleshooting.md

 {{< os_tab >}}

 1. Run `cmd` with run as administrator.
-2. Check NTP is enable
+2. Check if NTP is enabled

 ```shell
 w32tm /query /status